finelog/QRoffline/README.md

 Basically I am using for myself convenience.
 However, If you like it and have some troubles or suggestions, welcome to create a issue, I will try my best to fix or improve it.

-## App Publish
+## How To Use
+If you are using The Chrome Browser, you can go Settings->Extensions.check the Developer mode box on the top right, click the "load unpacked extension" button, choose the QRoffline folder.
+And it's ok.

+So Easy, Right? \^_\^

+If you are **NOT** using the Chrome, then you can open the index.html to use the app.
+However, it's all English and I am not sure it's cross browser supportive.

-Since I am in China, **can not** pay $5 to verify my developer account for now.
-If you are insterested, welcome to publish it to chrome web store for me, it would be a lot help!
+Oh, By the way, Since I'm in China, have trouble to verify the Chrome Developer Account for now.
+It's OK to publish the app to Chrome Web Store for me, It would a lot help.

 ## License
 MIT License